segmentio/segment-docs/src/connections/storage/data-lakes/comparison.md

 - The 24 hour look back window duplicate guarantee is met
 - Processing costs for customers are managed appropriately

-Warehouses also has a secondary de-duplication system built in to further reduce the volume of duplicates.
+Warehouses also have a secondary de-duplication system built in to further reduce the volume of duplicates.
 If you have advanced requirements for duplicates in Data Lakes, you can add de-duplication steps downstream to reduce duplicates outside this look back window.

 ## Object vs Event Data